Great views at the top

 - Decent signage on most holes (a couple on the back 9 come to mind that are misleading or missing)

 - Elevation!
-I'm not from the area and am from a flat area.
+I'm not from the area and hail from a flat area.
 Playing a course with well-used elevation is not only educating but fun.

 - #18 ends nowhere near #1.
 If you're not from here you'll find yourself on another hike back to your car.
-Conversely, if you park near the entrance you'll be fine when you end, but you have to schlep up to the first tee.
+Conversely, if you park near the entrance you'll be fine when you end, but you have a long walk up to the first tee.

-Other Thoughts: I was in Estes for my wedding and made sure to check out the YMCA.
-It's stupid-close to RMNP and you'd be a fool to miss it.
+I was in Estes for my wedding and made sure to check out the YMCA.
+It's really close to RMNP and you'd be a fool to miss it.
 Despite the cost, make sure to check it out, especially if you're from flat-land.

 the walk from 13 to 14 is long and not to scale with the map. #16 has no sign but the basket for 15 is right next to a small ridge/bluff/?.
 Just below the basket for 15 you'll see a tee post w/o a sign.
 I learned from a helpful local that directly ahead of the tee you'll see 3 metal posts in the ground with white painted tops.
 Past the third post the hole dog-ears to the left. it's not a hole to mess with. #18 is also a nice long bomber but beware of long grass and hidden marshy areas (at least in June).